Boundary layer transition induced by surface roughness distributed over a low-pressure turbine blade: Conclusion

 \section{Conclusion}

-In the present study, direct numerical simulations of a LPT with roughness elements distributed over the blade surface have been performed, and the roughness height and streamwise wavenumber are varied in a series of fifteen cases to present a systematic study on the complex boundary layer behaviours.
+In the present study, direct numerical simulations of a LPT with roughness elements distributed over the blade surface have been performed, and the roughness height and streamwise wavenumber are varied in a series of fifteen cases to present a systematic study on the complex boundary layer behaviors.
 For cases with different surface roughness, various paths for transition are observed, including the transition induced by roughness elements in the LE region, transition triggered by TE separation, and also transition induced by shear layer instability in the APG region.

 On one hand, the roughness height is indicated to be the dominating factor for suction-side boundary layer transition.
 Specifically, for cases with large roughness heights, such as the $k64$ and $k80$ cases, the roughness elements in the LE region induce wake structures and the shear layer elevated from the wall quickly breaks down into turbulence.
-The turbulent fluctuations in these high-amplitude roughness cases sustain through the whole suction-side boundary layer, despite of the stabilizing effect of the FPG region.
+The turbulent fluctuations in these high-amplitude roughness cases sustain through the whole suction-side boundary layer, despite the stabilizing effect of the FPG region.
 For cases with relatively small roughness heights (the $k32$ and $k16$ cases), however, the disturbances induced by the LE roughness are suppressed in the FPG region, and the relaminarized boundary layer does not show transition until the TE separation.

 The streamwise wavenumber of the distributed roughness, on the other hand, plays an important role in cases with intermediate roughness height, \emph{i.e.} the $k48$ cases in the present study.
 The case with smaller wavenumber (the $k48\alpha50$ case, thus low-level effective slopes) relaminarizes in the FPG region and maintains a laminar mean flow, until boundary layer separation induces prompt breakdown into turbulence.
-In contrast, the cases with larger wavenumbers (the $k48\alpha100$ and $k48\alpha150$ cases) show earlier transition in the APG region, which manages to suppress the mean flow separation near the TE region.
-Furthermore, the breakdown mechanism for this transition path is suggested to be the instability of the elevated shear layer induced by surface roughness, and the disturbance convected from upstream is implied to play a key role.
+In contrast, the cases with larger wavenumbers (the $k48\alpha100$ and $k48\alpha150$ cases) show earlier transition triggered by a shear-layer instability, which manages to suppress the mean flow separation near the TE region.
+This demonstrates that in this intermediate regime, the boundary layer is highly sensitive to the specific geometric topography beyond simple peak-to-valley height.